rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 subscriber that initiated an "establish-subscription" or to a configured receiver that has been sent a "subscription-started".

-When a dynamic subscription has been started or modified with "establish-subscription" or "modify-subscription", respectively, event records matching the newly applied filter criteria MUST NOT be sent until after the RPC reply has been sent.
+When a dynamic subscription has been started with "establish-subscription", respectively, event records matching the newly applied filter criteria MUST NOT be sent until after the RPC reply has been sent. **TODO, do we want to keep this?**

-When a configured subscription has been started or modified, event records matching the newly applied filter criteria MUST NOT be sent until after the "subscription-started" or "subscription-modified" notification has been sent, respectively.
+When a configured subscription has been started or modified, event records matching the newly applied filter criteria MUST NOT be sent until after the "subscription-started" notification has been sent.

 # Subscription Lifecycle Notifications {#LifecycleNotifications}

 In addition to sending event records to receivers, a publisher also sends subscription lifecycle state change notifications when lifecycle events related to subscription management occur.

-Subscription state change notifications are generated per receiver, and are injected into the event stream of datastore update notifications for that receiver.
-These notifications MUST NOT be dropped or filtered.  **TODO, would it be better for lifecycle events to be generated per subscription (i.e., to preserve sequence numbers if there are multiple receivers).**
+Subscription state change notifications are generated per subscription, and are injected into the steam of *update* messages for that that subscription.
+These notifications MUST NOT be dropped or filtered.

-Future extensions, or implementations MAY provide additional details in the notifications through the use of YANG augmentations to add data nodes into the notification structures.
+Future extensions, or implementations MAY augment additional fields into the notification structures.
+Receivers MUST silently ignore unexpected fields.

 The complete set of subscription state change notifications is described in the following subsections: